xamarin/vs-mono-debugger-sample/README.md

 This repository contains a source sample that consumes the Mono debugger in a custom Visual Studio project flavor (that is, new kind of project you're creating).

+You can use this for scenarios where you embed the Mono runtime into your application (either locally in a Windows application) or on a remote mono application.

 The project is set up and configured to built and run from Visual Studio 2015, ready for deploying and testing into the Visual Studio 2015 Experimental instance.